-Trustees throughout the fiscal year, and then after Benefits Administration,

-Executive, and Legislative review, published in the Code of Maryland Regulations all retirement plan participants the benefits provided by the System and to educate them about planning and preparing for all aspects of their defined benefit system.
+Trustees throughout the fiscal year, and then after Benefits Administration, Executive, all retirement plan participants the benefits provided by the System and to educate them about planning and preparing for all aspects of their defined benefit system.

 Timing: Ongoing.

 Link to Goals: This initiative will directly support the Agency's goal to effectively communicate to additional costs to the Agency.